ange-nguetsop/ColorTracking/README.md

 You can customize the script by changing the color ranges in the HSV color space to track different colors.

 ## Output
-The script will create an MP4 file named 'Color_Tracking.mp4' in the directory where the script is located.
+The script will create an MP4 file named 'Color_Tracking.mp4' in the directory where the script is located when you press the 's' key.
+To stop recording the video you just have to press the 'c' key.
 This file contains the video output with only the tracked colors visible.